noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 remember to actually analyze and interpret it instead of just doing a brain dead list

 #### Strengths
-Low barrier of entry: Allows people without knowledge in music theory to create music.
+Low barrier of entry
-Rich Feature set: hardware supports up to 10 Oscillators and comes with a variety of effects.
-This is leagues ahead of competitors considering its size.
+Rich Feature set:
 Portability:
+Novelty

 #### Weaknesses